ruedigerk/contractfirst-generator/README.md

 The server generator is intended to run during the generate-sources phase of Maven, so that the generated interfaces can be implemented in application code filling in the application logic.

+For the generated data model to be serialized to JSON properly, it is necessary to register Gson as a JAX-RS MessageBodyReader and MessageBodyWriter.
+This can be done by using the class `GsonMessageBodyHandler` from the openapi-codegen-server-support artifact.

 The generated server code needs the following dependencies:

     <dependency>